-Benefit to low- and moderate-income persons: All of the City's FY 2022-2023 CDBG funds that is not going towards Program Administration is allocated to activities that will benefit persons of low- and moderate income.
+Benefit to low- and moderate-income persons: All of the City's FY 2023-2024 CDBG funds that is not going towards Program Administration are allocated to activities that will benefit persons of low- and moderate income.
 The City anticipates utilizing 20 percent towards of all CDBG Program funds towards CDBG Program Administration.